 Welcome to my portfolio!

-My name is Luke Scotchie, and I'm a sportswriter from Orlando, Florida.
-I study journalism and cover men’s and women’s basketball at Boston University.
+My name is Luke Scotchie, and I'm a sportswriter from Orlando, Fla.

-I write for Boston.com, where I currently cover the Worcester Red Sox and have covered the Boston Celtics.
+I write for Boston.com, where I currently cover the Boston Red Sox' many minor league teams and have covered the Boston Celtics.
 I also write features and profiles for Orlando Magic HQ, one of the most respected multimedia platforms that cover the Orlando Magic.

 Thank you for visiting my portfolio!